USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 Mass consistency is a key desired attribute in tracer advection.
 Data consistency is maintained for air quality simulations by using dynamically and thermodynamically consistent meteorology data from WRF/MCIP.
 Mass inconsistencies can nevertheless arise either using different grid configurations (horizontal or vertical) or due to differing numerical advection schemes between the driving meteorological model and the CCTM.
 While inconsistencies due to the former can be eliminated through use of the same grid configurations (thus, layer collapsing is not recommended), some inconsistencies can still remain due to differing numerical representations for satisfying the mass-continuity equation between the driving meteorological model and the CCTM.
 These mass-inconsistencies manifest as first order terms (whose magnitude can often be comparable to tracer lifetimes if continuity is not satisfied with high accuracy) that can artificially produce or destroy mass during 3D tracer advection (e.g., Mathur and Peters, 1990).

 CMAQ has two options that minimize mass consistency errors in tracer advection.
-In one scheme, that was first implemented in CMAQv4.5 and later improved for CMAQv4.7.1, designated “yamo” in the BuildScript, CMAQ  advects air density and re-diagnoses the vertical velocity field according to the layer-by-layer mass continuity equation which guarantees that the CCTM advected density matches that derived from the driving meteorological inputs (e.g., Odman and Russell, 2000).
+In one scheme, that was first implemented in CMAQv4.5 and later improved for CMAQv4.7.1, designated “local_cons” in the BuildScript, CMAQ  advects air density and re-diagnoses the vertical velocity field according to the layer-by-layer mass continuity equation which guarantees that the CCTM advected density matches that derived from the driving meteorological inputs (e.g., Odman and Russell, 2000).
 Briefly, x- and y-advection are first performed (the order of these is reversed every step to minimize aliasing errors) to yield intermediate tracer and density fields.
 The intermediate density field is then subject to vertical advection with the PPM scheme such that it yields the WRF derived density field at the end of the advection time-step.
 This scheme results in an estimated vertical velocity field that is minimally adjusted relative to the WRF derived field in the lower model layers but yields strict mass-consistent tracer advection in CMAQ.
 A drawback to this approach is that erroneous noise in the diagnosed vertical velocity field accumulates toward the top of the model with non-zero velocity and mass flux across the top boundary.
 The noise in the vertical velocity field causes excessive diffusion in upper layers.
-Therefore, starting in CMAQv5.0, a new scheme was implemented, designated “wrf”, that closely follows the vertical velocity calculation in WRF.
+Therefore, starting in CMAQv5.0, a new scheme was implemented, designated “wrf_cons”, that closely follows the vertical velocity calculation in WRF.
 This scheme solves the vertically integrated mass continuity equation such that the column integrated horizontal mass divergence is balanced by the net change in column mass (Skamarock et al, 2019).
 An advantage of this scheme is that the diagnosed vertical velocity agrees more closely with the WRF vertical velocity field with zero velocity and mass flux across the upper model boundary.
 Thus, the spurious velocity noise and excessive diffusion in the upper layer are eliminated.
 The main drawback of this scheme is that mass conservation is not guaranteed so density must be updated from the meteorology inputs every timestep.

-The **“WRF”** option is the recommended configuration for CMAQv5.3.
+The **“WRF_CONS”** option is the recommended configuration for CMAQv5.3.

-To invoke the "WRF" option in 3-D advection, the BuildScript has to set the following within the CCTM Science Modules section:
+To invoke the "WRF_CONS" option in 3-D advection, the BuildScript has to set the following within the CCTM Science Modules section:

 ```
-set ModDriver = driver/wrf
-set ModCpl    = couple/gencoor_wrf
-set ModHadv   = hadv/ppm
-set ModVadv   = vadv/wrf
+set ModAdv = wrf_cons
 ```
-To invoke the "YAMO" option in 3-D advection, the BuildScript has to set the following within the CCTM Science Modules section:
+To invoke the "LOCAL_CONS" option in 3-D advection, the BuildScript has to set the following within the CCTM Science Modules section:
 ```
-set ModDriver = driver/yamo
-set ModCpl    = couple/gencoor
-set ModHadv   = hadv/ppm
-set ModVadv   = vadv/yamo
+set ModAdv = local_cons
 ```
+***Note: The local_cons option is a legacy extension and can cause unexpected results when used.***

 <a id=6.6_Horizontal_Diff></a>